 (Verbena sp.)

-Like several other plants on our list, there are many varieties to choose from, letting you pick from larger upright plants or lower creeping types to suit your location.
+Like several other plants on my list, there are many varieties to choose from—from larger upright plants to lower creeping types to suit your location.

 Verbena Homestead Purple from Planting Tree is a great choice if you would love to have a brilliant purple container plant.
 Bonus: It will bring in plenty of hummingbirds and butterflies!

-They’ll need fairly regular watering but will do fine if the soil dries out a little from time to time.
+These flowers will need fairly regular watering but will do fine if the soil dries out a little from time to time.
 Loose and well-draining soil is a must.
-An added benefit for growing verbena is that it is very attractive to butterflies, and will help bring them to your yard.

 Container Planting Tips